 PURPOSE: The Architectural and Engineering Technology degree is designed to develop qualified technicians for the field of engineering.
-The technician serves as an important link between the engineering professional and the skilled tradesperson in the design, construction, and operation of engineering projects.
+The technician serves as an important link between

 OCCUPATIONAL OBJECTIVES: This program will provide graduates with the skills and specialized knowledge for employment as highly-trained architectural draftspersons; managers for the construction industry; technicians for construction projects, such as highway, bridge, dam, commercial, and residential construction; and other related occupations in a highly active industry.
 Employment opportunities are numerous from the planning stage through project completion and inspection in the following areas: construction industry in private enterprise, government-related business, consulting, and other engineering-related activities.